Wagner-HiveChain/HiveChain/README.md

 2. **Beta (Targeting Q2 2025)**
    - Expanded multi-model support (e.g., LLaMA, Mistral).
    - Enhanced alignment logs and developer-configurable guardrails.
-   - Early prototype of the **merit-based stake** dashboard.
+   - Early prototype of the contributor incentive dashboard.

 3. **GUI-Integrated Platform (Tentative Q3 2025)**
    - Visual interface for chaining agents, monitoring AI interactions, and orchestrating complex workflows.
    - Real-time alignment notifications and analytics for easier oversight.

 4. **Pro Tier Preview (Estimated Q4 2025)**
-   - **Optional** enterprise enhancements like advanced security and collaboration tools.
+   - Optional enterprise enhancements like advanced security and collaboration tools.
-   - Community governance milestone to refine revenue distribution mechanisms.
+   - Milestones to refine revenue distribution mechanisms.

 5. **Long-Term Evolution (Ongoing)**
-   - Continued alignment research, extended language coverage, deeper integrations, and community-led innovations.
+   - Continued research, extended language coverage, deeper integrations, and community-led innovations.
-   - Further enhancements to developer ownership & governance as HiveChain grows.
+   - Further enhancements to our contributor incentive model as HiveChain grows.

-> **Disclaimer**: The timeline and features in this roadmap are *aspirational targets* that may change as we adapt to developer feedback, resource availability, and the evolving AI landscape.
+> **Disclaimer:** The timeline and features in this roadmap are *aspirational targets* that may change as we adapt to developer feedback, resource availability, and the evolving AI landscape.

 ---

 ## Getting Started

 ### 1. Installing HiveChain
-> **Note**: The initial Alpha release is *in progress*.
+> **Note:** The initial Alpha release is *in progress*.
 The following commands represent our planned install process:
 ```bash
 # Python (PyPI)
 pip install hivechain